 - Naturally thick or protruding lips due to ethnic or genetic factors

 - Congenitally deformed lips (e.g. cleft lip or palate)

 - Lip injury due to accident or illness

 - Previously botched lip augmentation that may have caused the lips to appear too “puffy”

 Typically, the lips recover quite quickly.
-Initially after surgery your lips may feel swollen and sensitive.
-You may feel some moderate pain or discomfort, but nothing that cannot be treated with over-the-counter pain killers.
+Initially after surgery, your lips may feel swollen and sensitive.
+You may feel some moderate pain or discomfort, but it should be nothing that cannot be treated with over-the-counter pain killers.
 You may also have some moderate bruising but this should subside within 5-10 days.